bpas247/CafeJava/README.md

     gradle test

-### Running Coding Style Tests
+### Generating Reports

-We use checkstyle in order to keep a consistent code format.
-We also use FindBugs for additional debugging.
-In order to generate chekstyle and FindBugs reports for the current build, run:
+We use CheckStyle, PMD, and FindBugs to analyze and our codebase and generate reports.
+To generate reports, run the following command:

     gradle check